Table of contents

 At its core, customer retention simply means keeping your customers.
 But there’s a lot that goes into that simple goal.

 Ultimately, customer retention is about building relationships with your existing customers, providing value in every interaction, and giving them memorable experiences.
-It’s about building loyalty that encourages them to return to purchase your products or services over and over.
+It’s about meeting customer expectations and building loyalty that encourages them to return to purchase your products or services over and over.

 In the end, it’s all about building trust.

 And it’s important:

 According toresearch from Harvard Business School, increasing customer retention rates by just 5% can grow a company’s profits by 25-95%.

 It makes sense because companies are 40%more likely to convert customers who have already purchased from them than they are to convert new customers, and existing customers likely make up 65% of your business.